plantain-00/ws-heartbeat/README.md

     if (data === '{"kind":"ping"}') {
         ws.emit('{"kind":"pong"}');
     }
-}, 60000); // if no message accepted from client, close the connection.
+}, 60000); // in 60 seconds, if no message accepted from client, close the connection.
 ```